portworx/px-docs/run-with-mesosphere.md

 The Marathon application configuration files map options through the Docker command line to reference the Portworx volume driver and associated volume.

+## Watch the video
+Here is a short video that shows how to configure and run Portworx with Mesosphere:
+<iframe src="https://www.youtube.com/watch?v=02yMYE-CEdw" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 ## Step 1: Install Mesosphere DC/OS CLI

 Follow the instructions for installing [Mesosphere DC/OS](https://dcos.io/install) and the [DC/OS CLI](https://docs.mesosphere.com/1.7/usage/cli/install).